cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ### location.terms.id

-Using the `location.terms.id` parameter you can filter out events that take place on a specific type of location.
+Using the `location.terms.id` field you can filter out events that take place on a specific type of location.

 **Applicable on endpoints**